 - a.
 Given: your balance has a capacity of 120 grams. - b.
-Given: your balance has a readability of 0.0001 grams (0.1 milligrams). - c.
-Given: you wish to check your balance at weighing capacities of 5 grams, 10 grams and 15 grams. - d.
-To get the proper results, weights with the following capacities are required: 1 each 5 grams and 10 grams

-You will be able to use the 5-gram calibration weight alone to test the device at 5 grams; the 10-gram weight alone to test the device at 10 grams; and the 5-gram and 10-gram calibration weights together to test the device at 15 grams.
+Given: your balance has a readability of 0.0001 grams (0.1 milligrams). - Given: you wish to check your balance at weighing capacities of 5 grams, 10 grams and 15 grams. - d.
+To get the proper results, weights with the following capacities are required: 1 each 5 grams and 10 grams - You will be able to use the 5-gram calibration weight alone to test the device at 5 grams; the 10-gram weight alone to test the device at 10 grams; and the 5-gram and 10-gram calibration weights together to test the device at 15 grams. - e.

-- e.
 Given: the tolerance you are looking for in your procedure is 0.5 milligrams. - f.
 Divide your tolerance of 0.5 milligrams by a factor of 4.
 This results in a tolerance of 0.125 milligrams. - g.
-Refer to the ASTM Weight Tolerance table on page 242. - Because more than one weight is being used to accomplish this test, cumulative tolerance will need to be applied considering the tolerances of both a 5-gram and 10-gram test weight together to ensure they do not exceed 0.125 milligrams. - Find the first 10-gram weight value in the column titled "Nominal Size."
+Refer to the ASTM Weight Tolerance table on page 246. - h.
+Because more than one weight is being used to accomplish this test, cumulative tolerance will need to be applied considering the tolerances of both a 5-gram and 10-gram test weight together to ensure they do not exceed 0.125 milligrams. - i.
+Find the first 10-gram weight value in the column titled "Nominal Size."
 Read across the chart to find the value that is closest to but smaller than the calculated tolerance of 0.25 mg from step 3c above.
 This would be the value of 0.074 under ASTM Class 2.
-ASTM Class 3 cannot be used since that value 0.25 milligram is larger than the calculated tolerance of 0.125 milligram.
+ASTM Class 3 cannot be used since that value 0.25 milligram is larger than the calculated tolerance of 0.125 milligram. - j.
+Follow the ASTM Class 2 column until you are across from the 5 g test weight, which is the next test weight being used.
+As listed on the chart, the tolerance for a 5 gram ASTM Class 2 test weight is 0.054 milligrams.